 - 1. There was significant procedural error of a nature sufficient to have materially affected the outcome; - 2.
 The decision was not in accordance with the evidence presented; - 3.
 There is significant new evidence of which the appellant was not previously aware, that the appellant could not have possibly discovered through the exercise of reasonable diligence, and the absence of which was sufficient to have materially affected the outcome; and/or - 4.
 The severity of the sanction is grossly disproportionate to the violation(s) committed. - B. After reviewing the case, the Chief Executive Officer may: - i.
 Affirm or overturn the findings of the Director of Student Services. - ii.
 Affirm or alter the sanction imposed by the Director of Student Services. - iii.
 Remand the case to the Director of Student Services.
 A remand will generally occur where new evidence is to be reviewed or as otherwise determined by the Director of Student Services.
 Where a case is remanded, the decision of the Chief Executive Officer may be appealed to the Vice-President for Student Affairs. - iv.
 The Chief Executive Officer will send written notification of the decision to the appealing party within two weeks of meeting with the appealing party, with a copy sent to the Director of Student Services. - 7.2.
-Appeal to Vice President for Student Affairs - A. Appeals to the Vice President for Student Affairs may be made from a decision of the
+Appeal to Vice President for Student Affairs campus; or from a decision of the Student Affairs Committee imposing such a sanction.